-The Valdosta Fire Department (VFD) is fighting fire with knowledge through its 3rd annual nine-week Citizens Fire Academy designed to educate citizens and the business community about the services provided by the VFD, increase fire and life-safety awareness, and establish a community partnership.
+The Valdosta Fire Department (VFD) will host its fourth annual Citizens Fire Academy designed to educate the residential and business communities about the services provided by the VFD, to increase fire and life safety awareness and to establish community partnerships.

-The academy is scheduled on nine consecutive Tuesday nights, from 6 to 9 p.m., beginning on August 30, 2016 and concluding on Oct.
-25, 2016.
+The academy is scheduled on nine consecutive Tuesday nights, from 6 to 9 p.m., beginning on Aug.
+29 and concluding on Oct.
+24. All classes will be held at the Valdosta Regional Training Center unless otherwise stated.
 Citizens must be at least 18 years of age and complete an application, background check and release of liability form.
-Although the program is free, Valdosta Fire Chief Freddie Broome will ask all participants for their commitments to attend all nine weeks.
+Although the program is free, Valdosta Fire Chief Freddie Broome will ask all participants for their commitments to attend all nine weeks of the program.

 “The only thing this program will cost citizens is their time,” said Fire Chief Broome.
 “Much effort has been made to offer a quality program that will benefit our citizens.
 I can assure all participants that it will be time well spent, getting an inside look into the fire and life-safety services of this department.”

-Participants will learn all aspects of the department’s operations, have an opportunity to participate in the VFD’s Ride along Program, and will also receive valuable life safety CPR certification training.
-On the last Tuesday of the program, graduates will participate in a formal graduation ceremony at the training center.
-Program days are scheduled as follows:
+Participants will learn all aspects of the department’s operations, have an opportunity to participate in the VFD’s Ride-Along Program, and will receive valuable life safety CPR certification training.
+Program days are scheduled as followed: